christianrondeau/vim-loggly-search/README.md

 ## Plugin

 Use your preferred Vim plugin installation method.
-If you like [Vundle](https://github.com/VundleVim/Vundle.vim):
+If you like [vim-plug](https://github.com/junegunn/vim-plug):

 Add to your `.vimrc`:

-    Plugin 'christianrondeau/vim-loggly-search'
+    Plug 'christianrondeau/vim-loggly-search'

 And install it:

-    :so ~/.vimrc
-    :PluginInstall
+    :PlugInstall

 ## Basic Configuration